Covariate Adjustment in Randomized Experiments Motivated by Higher-Order Influence Functions: HOIF-Motivated Covariate Adjustment: Theoretical Results

-Since the criterion for asymptotic efficiency improvement has been fully characterized, one can easily conduct numerical experiments and see if given the generated baseline covariates $\bX$ and potential outcomes $\by (1)$, the asymptotic variance of $\hat{\tau}_{\adj, 2}$ is smaller than that of $\hat{\tau}_{\unadj}$.
+Since the criterion for asymptotic efficiency improvement is fully characterized, one can easily conduct numerical experiments to determine whether $\hat{\tau}_{\adj, 2}$ has smaller asymptotic variance than $\hat{\tau}_{\unadj}$ for given baseline covariates $\bX$ and potential outcomes $\by (1)$.